LieberInstitute/smokingMouse/README.md

 <img src="man/figures/Table_of_Analyses.png" align="center" width="800px" />
 <figcaption style="color: gray; line-height: 0.94; text-align: justify">

+<font size="-1.5"><b> Summary of analysis steps across gene expression
+feature levels </b>:

-<font size="-1.5"><b>Table 1</b>: <b>1.
-Data preparation</b>: in this
+<b>1.
+Data preparation</b>: in this first step, counts of genes, exons
-first step, counts of genes, exons and junctions were normalized to CPM and scaled; transcript expression values were only scaled since they were already in TMP.
-Then, low-expression features were removed using the indicated methods and samples were separated by tissue and age in order to create subsets of the data for downstream analyses. <b>2.
+and junctions were normalized to CPM and scaled; transcript expression values were only scaled since they were already in TMP.
+Then, low-expression features were removed using the indicated methods and samples were separated by tissue and age in order to create subsets of the data for downstream analyses.

-Exploratory Data Analysis</b>: QC metrics of the samples were examined and used to filter them; sample level effects were explored through dimensionality reduction methods and rare samples in PCA plots were manually removed from the datasets; gene level effects were evaluated with analyses of explanatory variables and variance partition. <b>3.
+<b>2.
+Exploratory Data Analysis</b>: QC metrics of the samples were
+examined and used to filter them; sample level effects were explored through dimensionality reduction methods and rare samples in PCA plots were manually removed from the datasets; gene level effects were evaluated with analyses of explanatory variables and variance partition.
-Differential Expression Analysis</b>: with the relevant variables identified in the previous steps, the DEA was performed at the gene level for nicotine and smoking, adult and pup, and blood and brain samples, and for 3 models: the naive one modeled
+<b>3.
+Differential Expression Analysis</b>: with the relevant variables
+identified in the previous steps, the DEA was performed at the gene level for nicotine and smoking, adult and pup, and blood and brain samples, and for 3 models: the naive one modeled